nabostylisten/nabostylisten/docs/business/reviews-and-ratings-system.md

 ### Review Content Guidelines

-- Rating: Required 1-5 star rating
+- **Rating**: Required 1-5 star rating
-- Comment: Optional, maximum 1000 characters
+- **Comment**: Optional, maximum 1000 characters
-- Photos: Optional, maximum 5 images per review
+- **Photos**: Optional, maximum 5 images per review (JPEG, PNG, WebP formats)
+- **Image Size**: Maximum 5MB per image with automatic compression
+- **Image Display**: Carousel view for multiple images with navigation controls
-- Content: Must be relevant to the actual service experience
+- **Content**: Must be relevant to the actual service experience
+- **Editability**: Reviews can be updated or deleted by the original author

 ### Review Timing

 - Reviews can be submitted immediately after booking completion
+- Reviews can be updated or deleted at any time after creation
-- No expiration date for review submission
+- No expiration date for review submission or editing
 - Review reminders appear until review is completed
 - Historical bookings remain eligible for review indefinitely
+- Image updates and deletions are processed immediately

 ### Review Visibility

 - All reviews are public and visible to platform users
 - Reviews appear on stylist profiles and service listings
+- Review images displayed in carousel format for multiple photos
-- Review aggregations (averages) update in real-time
+- Review aggregations (averages) update in real-time after edits/deletions
 - Reviews are sorted by date (newest first) by default
+- Image thumbnails shown in review cards with full-size carousel view

 ## Integration Points